Professional Blogger

 How did you deal with competition when you started your blog?
 I have a blog that gets moderate traffic, but I have two major competitors that have caused me to stagnate a bit.

-Asked by Spud over 12 years ago
+Asked by Spud almost 13 years ago

 Fill in the gaps.
 What stories aren't being covered by your competitors that you can capitalize on?
 Are they posting 3 times a day?
 You should post 5 or 6.
 Create linkposts that link to your competitors but position yourself as the "source" from which all news flows.
 Maintain the friendship, there's value in sticking together and cross-linking.
 But just always think about what's not being done and how you can become the "expert" on it.